jaquerinte/caravel_radiation_harden/README.md

 - 24
 - 28

-When one of this triple redundancy only a set of registers for ECC can be use.
-The registers that can be use when one of triple redundancy is use is:
+If ECC is also enabled at the same time, its value is stored in the following register:
-- 00 ⟶ ECC register available 3
+- 00 ⟶ ECC register 3
-- 04 ⟶ ECC register available 7
+- 04 ⟶ ECC register 7
-- 08 ⟶ ECC register available 11
+- 08 ⟶ ECC register 11
-- 12 ⟶ ECC register available 15
+- 12 ⟶ ECC register 15
-- 16 ⟶ ECC register available 19
+- 16 ⟶ ECC register 19
-- 20 ⟶ ECC register available 23
+- 20 ⟶ ECC register 23
-- 24 ⟶ ECC register available 27
+- 24 ⟶ ECC register 27
-- 28 ⟶ ECC register available 31
+- 28 ⟶ ECC register 31

 ## **Shadow Register Implementation**
-The shadow register is implemented by only using the first 4 bits of register address for accessing the first 16 registers for store operations.
-The last bit of the address is use internally to store the value in a second register.
-So for example you store a value in the register 0 the shadow copy will be stored in the register 16.
+The shadow register is implemented by using only the first 4 bits of register address for accessing the first 16 registers for store operations.
+The last bit of the address is used internally to store the value in a second register.
+If for example you store a value in the register 0, the shadow copy will be stored in the register 16.
 For this method only error detection is possible.

 ## **ECC Shadow Register Implementation**
-The ECC shadow register is implemented in a similar way of the shadow register but the values are store with the parity bits.
-In this case first the value is compare with the shadow register and second the not shadowed register is send to the parity verification to check the ECC value is correct, the output will be if the values has been corrected and/or was a mismatch between the values.
+The ECC shadow register is implemented in a similar way with the shadow register, but the values are stored with the parity bits.
+In this case, first the value is compared with the shadow register and second the non-shadowed register is sent to the Parity Verification circuitry to check whether the ECC value is correct.
+The output of this circuit specifies whether the values have been corrected and/or there was a mismatch between the values.

 ## **No Protection Implementation**
-For this mode the data value is store with out any protection in the register file.
+For this mode the data value is stored with out any protection in the register file.

 ## **Block Description**
-The main code part is in the ecc_registers folder inside of the rtl folder.
+The main code part is in the [ecc_registers](verilog/rtl/ecc_registers) directory inside the [rtl](verilog/rtl) directory.
 The user_proj.v contains only the connections to connect the project wrapper with the register file.
 The module works in a black box manner, the values are inserted to the module and you can ask for a value inside of the memory and the output is the value requested with a status signal that tells if the value is correct without modifications, the value has been corrected or if the value data is invalid.
-Is important to notice that if more that two bits are flip in the register value the system can not reliable determine if the value is incorrect.
+It is important to note that if more that two bits are flip in the register value the system can not reliable determine if the value is incorrect.

-The module is implemented with 32 bit word size and 32 registers.
-The counters are 32 bit counters.
+The module is implemented with 32 registers of 32-bit words, organised in 4 banks.
+The counters of monitoring unit have a 32-bit width, too.

 ## Module Ports: